Overview of the Community Options Waiver

 – Nutritionist / Dietician Services

-– Respite Care – short-term, out-of-home care to relive a primary caregiver
+– Respite Care – short-term, out-of-home care to relieve a primary caregiver

 Persons eligible for the Community Options Waiver may also be able to receive other Medicaid services, such as physician visits, hospitalization, home health care, laboratory services, durable medical equipment, and disposable medical supplies.
-Additional long-term services and supports via the Community First Choice Program might also be available to waiver participants.
-This may include in-home personal care assistance, home modifications, personal emergency response systems, nurse monitoring, and more.
+Additional long-term services and supports via the Community First Choice Program might also be available to Waiver participants.
+This may include in-home personal care assistance, home modifications, personal emergency response systems, nurse monitoring, home delivered meals, transition services to assist with moving from a nursing home back home, and more.

 While services may be provided in an assisted living residence, the cost of room and board is not covered by the Community Options Waiver.